evert/evert.github.com/_posts/2022/2022-03-18-no-dst-is-bad.md

 A lot of programming is (seems?) anglo-centric.
 A similar situation is that before Emoji became wide-spread it was way more common to see a lot more issues around encoding non-ascii characters 🤷.
+Especially in languages that don't have good native unicode support (looking at you PHP).

 So if DST goes away in North America, I predict we'll see more people assuming using the offset is enough, resulting in bugs related to: